 Where to get Neem and/or Peelu twigs/Miswak

 The internet seems to be a rich source of online sellers offering these twigs or products derived from them such as toothpaste, tooth powders and rinses containing Neem or Peelu extracts.
 Otherwise Indian, Arabic or other Oriental as well as health food retail stores may stock them.
-In fact, I saw miswak twigs offered in an "alternative health" store just yesterday (July 31, 2010) here in the midst of Berlin.
+In fact, I saw miswak twigs offered in an "alternative health" store just yesterday (July 31, 2010) here in the midst of Berlin, Germany.

 Other things you may wish to try in lieu of a man-made toothbrush